huggingface/blog/bloom-megatron-deepspeed-technology.md

 While both Megatron-LM and DeepSpeed have their own implementation of the PP protocol, Megatron-DeepSpeed uses the DeepSpeed implementation as it's integrated with other aspects of DeepSpeed.

+One other important issue here is the size of the word embedding matrix.
+While normally a word embedding matrix consumes less memory than the transformer block, in our case with a huge 250k vocabulary, the embedding layer needed 7.2GB in bf16 weights and the transformer block is just 4.9GB.
+Therefore, we had to instruct Megatron-Deepspeed to consider the embedding layer as a transformer block.
+So we had a pipeline of 72 layers, 2 of which were dedicated to the embedding (first and last).
+This allowed to balance out the GPU memory consumption.
+If we didn't do it, we would have had the first and the last stages consume most of the GPU memory, and 95% of GPUs would be using much less memory and thus the training would be far from being efficient.

 ## DP+PP